-COMMON ERRORS Not purging a macro that redefines itself (Perror).
-If a macro is found in a universal file, the definition is copied into the current macro table and the auxiliary table is not searched on Pass 2.
-Thus, a macro that redefines itself can cause Perrors similar to enclosing the macro by IF1.
+COMMON Not purging a macro that redefines itself (P error).
+ERRORS If a macro is found in a universal file, the definition is copied into the current macro table and the auxiliary table is not searched on Pass 2.
+Thus, a macro that redefines itself can cause P errors similar to enclosing the macro by IF1.
 Such macros should be purged before Pass 2.